Suryaa-dsgn/agent-responsive-digital-twin/README.md

    npm run setup
    ```
    This will guide you through creating and configuring all required environment files.

+   > Note: The `setup` script needs to be run manually after installation.
+   > For CI/CD pipelines, you can skip this step by setting `SKIP_POSTINSTALL=true` in your environment.

    #### Option B: Manual Setup
    - Copy template files to create environment files: